 Configuring Initial Data Sync

-Map subsidiary ledgers if you operate multiple entities or deal with multiple currencies.
-Verify that your opening cash balance in the FP&A platform matches both QuickBooks and your bank statements to ensure the foundation of your model is accurate.
+Verify that your opening cash balance in Parallel matches both QuickBooks and your bank statements to ensure the foundation of your model is accurate.
+Getting this right at the start prevents small discrepancies from compounding.

 Validating Data Accuracy Post-Sync

-Compare your FP&A platform's cash balance to QuickBooks and your bank statements as a first validation step.
+Compare Parallel's cash balance to QuickBooks and your bank statements as a first validation step.
 Verify that monthly revenue and expense totals match your QuickBooks profit and loss statement line by line.

-Check transaction categorization for accuracy and adjust mapping rules where the automated system made incorrect assumptions.
-Run parallel calculations for 1-2 months to build confidence in the integration before relying on it for board reporting or strategic decisions.
+Check transaction categorization for accuracy and adjust mapping rules where the synced data made incorrect assumptions.
+Run parallel calculations for one to two months to build confidence in the integration before relying on it for board reporting or strategic decisions.

 Building Your First Runway Forecast